 In BattleTech, this was part of the in universe purpose of the Protomech, which was smaller and cheaper than standard Battlemechs while faster and more heavily armed than Battle Armor, allowing them to be built and fielded in large numbers.
 In gameplay, it's sometimes invoked by flooding the map with dozens of super-cheap infantry or light vehicles, though this is typically considered to be extremely bad sportsmanship due to the Game Breaker nature of the tactic.

-A common beginners' strategy in Risk is to gather up as many soldiers as possible in one country and run on a warpath of Curb Stomp Battles.
+A common beginners' strategy in Risk is to gather up as many soldiers as possible in one country and go on a warpath of Curb Stomp Battles.
 It is possible to overcome, but it's not easy.

 In Strike Legion, this is the Imperium's tried and true tactic.
 With three million systems under their control, a fleet of fifty million warships, and countless trillions of bodies to throw at the target, they've been wearing down the vastly smaller but vastly more-advanced and better-trained Star Republic through raw numbers.
 One quote from the Empress herself casually has her order an additional million ships to the front line.
 At the same time, the Empress has recognized that relying purely on sheer numbers is still inefficient, and has ramped up production of more advanced ships, frames, and Super Soldiers to match the Republic in quality as well as quantity.